 802.11ax defines an operating mode indication (OMI) procedure for this purpose.
 As shown in Figure 1, the Wi-Fi 6 client that transmits a frame with an OM Control subfield is defined as the OMI initiator and the AP is the OMI responder.
 An 802.11ax client uses the OM Control subfield in 802.11 data and management frames to indicate a change of either transmission or receiver mode of operation.

 A client can switch between single-user or multi-user UL-OFDMA operations with the change in transmit operating mode (TOM).
 Therefore, a Wi-Fi 6 client can both suspend and resume responses to the trigger frames sent by an AP during the UL-OFDMA process.

-Additionally, a Wi-Fi client station can signal a change in receive operating mode (ROM) to the AP.
-The client indicates to the AP, the maximum number of spatial streams and the maximum channel bandwidth that the client can support for downlink transmission.
-As shown in Figure 2, the client can indicate a change in channel size and number of supported spatial steams.
+Additionally, a Wi-Fi client station can signal a change in receive operating mode (ROM) to the access point.
+The client indicates to the access point, the maximum number of spatial streams, and the maximum channel bandwidth that the client can support for downlink transmission.
+As shown in Figure 2, the client can indicate a change in channel size and the number of supported spatial steams.

 Most likely, WLAN vendors will be required to support OMI in the 802.11ax AP whereas the OMI capability will be optional for Wi-Fi 6 clients.

 802.11ax technology is the foundation of a generational paradigm shift occurring with Wi-Fi technology….
 Wi-Fi 6.
 If you want to learn more about 802.11ax, please download the FREE eBook I authored: ‘Wi-Fi 6 for Dummies’, a complete guide for everything you need to know to get ahead of this shift and future-proof your network.
 To download your free copy, scan the QR code or follow this link: